INNOVATORS VS COVID 19

 Treating Innovation as a Constant Companion Builds Resilience

-We talked to Bobby Bahov of Space Mining Technologies on how they develop critical technologies enabling sustainable space exploration and future settlements of the Moon and beyond and here is what he said about it.
+Bobby Bahov of Space Mining Technologies tells us how they develop critical technologies enabling sustainable space exploration.

 First of all, how are you and your family doing in these COVID-19 times?

 Bobby Bahov: Doing okay, thank you for asking.
 Looking forward to things getting better in the second half of the year when the vaccination campaigns will start having a significant effect, and the global economy will open again.